 • Improve mental clarity

-While the original model included up to 350 sessions, Truvaga Plus now offers an unlimited amount of sessions, each lasting 2 minutes.
+While the original model included up to 350 sessions, Truvaga Plus now offers an unlimited number of sessions, each lasting two minutes.

 Another new feature of Truvaga Plus is that it now comes with a free integrated app.
 This offers a user-friendly way to control and customize sessions, plan schedules, and track progress.
 Besides, Truvaga Plus is now rechargeable, eliminating the need for batteries.